 - On the one hand... on the other...

 - In addition...

 - For example/for instance...

 Use examples throughout your lecture to illustrate what you are teaching—they are vital in helping students to situate theory in practice.
 There are two ways of doing this: either you can offer examples, or as an activity, you could ask your students to generate some of their own.

 Keep 'checking in' with the students to see if they understand the material being taught.
-Doing this offers the students an opportunity to ask questions and to seek clarity in a safe space.
-It also allows you to gauge their level of understanding of the material, and from this, to decide whether you need to go back and re-explain the work from the beginning, or whether you can continue with the syllabus.
+Doing this offers the students an opportunity to ask questions and seek clarity in a safe space.
+It also allows you to gauge their level of understanding of the material, and decide whether you need to go back and re-explain the work from the beginning, or whether you can continue with the syllabus.
 'Checking in' can include phrases such as:

 - Are you with me?

 - I know that you must have some questions at this point—what are they?

 - Is there anything about this that you aren't sure of and would like me to go over before we move onto the next section?